SpudGunMan/bapi/README.md

 # Codename bAPi mark 2

 **PLEASE NOTE BETA**
-this is a early release still "beta" RC6
+this is a early release still "beta" RC6.7
 - no .desktop files yet for most things (no menu icons)
 - upgrade your OS first.
 This script is not upgrading the OS.
-- VARA and winelink RMS etc, having global issues with ARM-BOX emulation
+- VARA and winelink RMS etc, having [global issues](https://github.com/WheezyE/Winelink/issues/72) with ARM-BOX emulation

 ## Description
 ![screenshot](data/screenshot.jpg)